← Return to search results

 We solicit applications for year-round staff writing positions (News Analysts) each winter.
 We also accept submissions from scholars addressing ethical issues in a popular context.

 If you’re interested in submitting a piece or a pitch for consideration, please contact Tucker Sechrest.
 In your email please provide a few lines of introduction with relevant writing and academic experience, and include a brief description of your proposed original work.
 We suggest perusing The Prindle Post before writing to get an idea of the website’s voice and style.
 Pieces typically run between 900-1200 words, and are intended for a general, non-academic audience.
-(Rachel Robison-Greene’s “State of Surveillance: Should Your Car Be Able to Call the Cops?” and Megan Fritts’s “Law Enforcement, Role-Based Duties, and Bodily Autonomy” serve as good examples of the kinds of topics, context, exposition, and analysis we’re looking for.)
+(Rachel Robison-Greene’s “State of Surveillance: Should Your Car Be Able to Call the Cops?” and Megan Fritts’s “Law Enforcement, Role-Based Duties, and Bodily Autonomy” serve as good examples of the kinds of topics, exposition, and analysis we’re looking for.)